EllaBrands/stanDev/Developer-Process.md

 #### 5.1 Preconditions for Pull Requests

+##### New and Altered Code is Tested

+All new and altered code should be tested.

+For new code, the developer should provide at least one unit test instantiating the code in a test harness.
+The developer should probably do more testing, but we are concerned saving time in the future if a bug appears in the new code.

+For existing code, the developer should provide at least one test showing how the code changes.
+If the change is a refactoring, the test showing that behavior doesn't change might already exist.

 ##### Final State Passes All Tests

 When a pull request is made, it is expected that the current code passes:

     > make manual
     > make doxygen
+    > make src/test/unit
+    > make src/test/unit-agrad-rev
+    > make src/test/unit-agrad-fwd
-    > make test-unit
+    > make src/test/unit-distribution
     > make test-headers
-    > make test-distributions
+    > make src/test/integration
-    > make test-models
+    > make src/test/models

-And as soon as the `test-headers` target is in, it should also pass:

-    > make test-headers
+    > make src/test/CmdStan

+We don't always expect every developer to run all tests on their machine, but we do expect the developer to run a minimal number of tests before creating a pull request.
+If you've worked on src/stan/foo/bar.hpp, there should be a test in src/test/unit/foo/bar_test.cpp that passes.
+We also expect the developer to run `make src/test/unit/foo` prior to submitting.

-Passing these tests does not guarantee that the pull request will be accepted and merged.
-It will first go through code review and then be tested on the [integration server](Continuous-Integration).
+Passing all tests does not guarantee that the pull request will be accepted and merged.
+It will first go through code review and tested on the [integration server](Continuous-Integration).

 ##### Commit History is Clean